IF WELL-MAINTAINED, YOUR LEATHERMAN CAN LAST A LIFETIME.

 Depending on what your Leatherman has been exposed to, there are several cleaning methods to consider.

 - If your Leatherman has been exposed to salt water or marine environments, it should be thoroughly rinsed in fresh water, dried, and lubricated with a water-displacing product.
-If stains or rust spots appear, refer to the Rust and Corrosion section above for removal tips.
+In instances where stains or rust spots appear, refer to the Rust and Corrosion section above for removal tips.

 - If debris or sticky substances have accumulated between the blades, your Leatherman may also be cleaned in a mild solution of detergent and water.